maihd/maicstyle/README.md

 - Prefer code that both compile on C and C++
 - Some features can be support both on C and C++ with extensions, define a keyword with preprocessor
 - Preprocessor is not bad.
 Duck typing is not bad.
 Un-tested code is bad.
 Write the code are needed to be written, test and proof that code work, are the good resolutions for thoses problems.
-- Prefer clang (and family like zig cc) for toolchains, feel free to use extensions if project is clang-onpy.
+- Prefer clang (and family like zig cc) for toolchains, feel free to use extensions if project is clang-only.

 ## Naming convention